Clams with Bacon and Garlicky Spinach

 freshly ground black pepper

 Wilt the spinach in a wide, covered sauté pan over medium heat, for about 4 minutes, and pour off liquid.
 Remove spinach from pan, turn up heat and let any remaining liquid burn off.
-Swirl in olive oil and add the garlic.
+Swirl in 1 tablespoon olive oil and add the garlic.
 Cook, stirring frequently, for 4 minutes, until golden.
 Add spinach back to pan and sauté for another 2 minutes, until completely wilted.
 Turn into a serving bowl and squeeze lemon juice over top.
+Remove spinach from pan; set aside.

-Wipe out the pan, reduce heat to medium and add the bacon and onion.
+Wipe out pan, reduce heat to medium and add bacon and onion.
 Sauté, stirring occasionally, until bacon is well-browned, about 10-12 minutes.
-Turn heat to medium-high, add thyme and white wine and deglaze the pan.
+Turn heat to medium-high, add thyme and white wine, and deglaze pan.
 Bring to a boil and let wine reduce to about half, about 4 minutes.

 Add clams and reduce heat once again to medium.
 Cover and let simmer for 6-8 minutes, until clams are opened.
 Drizzle 2 teaspoons extra virgin olive oil and sprinkle black pepper over top.